LuisUma92/WorkFlow/README.md

 systematic review of the scientific article.
 This protocol establishes the items to record for each Article Register.
 This script interacts with a Data Base where Registers are recorded.

-#### AddRegister()
+#### Documentation

-This command interacts via CLI and ask to input item by item, then send the information to de DB.
+This library interacts via CLI and ask to input item by item, then send the information to the DataBase.
+More info on (myPRISMA documentation)[myPRISMA.md]

 #### To do list